hubertbalos/janestreet-puzzles/README.md

 # janestreet-puzzles

 Hi!
-This is where I upload my computationally solved solutions to monthly Janestreet puzzles.
+This is where I upload my computational solutions to monthly Janestreet puzzles.